farthjun/farthjun/README.md

 ### Hi there 👋
+I'm a master's student at TUM Informatics, currently working on diffusion models.

+- I'm interested in multi-modality & text-to-image generation.
 <!--
 **farthjun/farthjun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.